todvora/gitbook-plugin-image-captions/README.md

 - ```_PAGE_IMAGE_NUMBER_```: sequence number of the image in the chapter.
 First image in chapter gets value ```1```.
 - ```_BOOK_IMAGE_NUMBER_```: sequence number of the image in the whole book.
 First image in book gets value ```1```.

-### Text align
+### Text alignment
 The image caption is by default aligned to the center.
-You can override this setting by providing config property ```align``` with one of the values:
+You can override this setting by providing a config property ```align``` with one of the values:

 - ```left```
 - ```right```